 Galli, a 2010 graduate from Brother Rice, played football and baseball while attending Brother Rice.

 Kyle attended Central Michigan University where he majored in Math and minored in English for Secondary Education.
 Due to his love for his alma mater, he landed a teaching position on the staff for the 2015-16 school year.

-Adam Walentowicz is in his fourteenth year coaching basketball and in his fifth at Brother Rice.
+Adam Walentowicz is in his fifteenth year coaching basketball and in his sixth at Brother Rice.
 With an active and successful background in high school basketball, he was a welcome addition to Coach Shaffer’s staff in 2012.